method5/method5.github.io/_posts/2017-11-14-Improve-Entity-Attribute-Value-models-with-proper-data-types.md

 Pros and Cons
 -------------

-Here are some common points in EAV debates:
+Here are some common arguments in EAV debates:

 Pros
 1. Flexibility to add anything without schema changes.